Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 User scamsite may run the following commands on TechSupport:
     (ALL) NOPASSWD: /usr/bin/iconv
 ```
 This `iconv` binary can be exploited to read root level files.
 Like `/etc/shadow` or if we want to get lazyy we can directly read `/root/root.txt`.
-NICE!! </br>
+NICE!!

-[GTFOBins](https://gtfobins.github.io/gtfobins/iconv/).
+Do refer [GTFOBins](https://gtfobins.github.io/gtfobins/iconv/).
 First, let us read the shadow file.

 ```bash
 scamsite@TechSupport:/$ LFILE=/etc/shadow